 There are many different ways to get your voice heard in Central Student Government at the University of Michigan.
 Formal elections for Assembly Representatives takes place in both the Fall and Winter semester with the elections of President and Vice President taking place in Winter Semester.
 Even outside election season, there are still many ways to get involved!

 These seats can be filled by anyone fitting into one of those categories.
 Ex officio Representatives have the same responsibilities and rights of elected Representatives except the right to vote.
 Ex officio Representatives will propose and participate in debate on all resolutions at weekly CSG Assembly meetings on Tuesdays at 7:30 p.m. and attend and contribute to weekly committee/commission meetings, and will be individuals charged with amplifying the student population they represent.
 Seats will be filled by appointment by the CSG President and confirmation by the Assembly.
-The application closed on Monday, September 3rd, at 11:59 P.M.
-You can access the Ex-Officio Assembly Member application here.
+The applications will be available soon.
 For more information, email firstname.lastname@example.org.

 The Student Organization Funding Committee (SOFC) serves as the primary funding body for student organizations at the University of Michigan.
 SOFC is dedicated to enriching Michigan’s student life by awarding more than $600,000 to over 300 student organizations every academic year.
 SOFC funds a wide variety of events across multiples colleges on campus.
 Students who wish to join SOFC’s team should visit www.csg.umich.edu/funding for further details on the recruitment process.If you have any questions, please visit our Committee Chairs in office hours (times listed on our website) or email us at email@example.com.
 We look forward to your application and shared commitment to our campus community.

 Interested in seeing the work behind CSG’s Executive Team?
 Apply to be an intern, and the CSG Executive Team will pair you with one of its members for the semester.
 Interns will be charged with a variety of tasks, depending on the Executive Committee member they are working with.
 Interns will be a part of crafting different CSG policies and working on initiatives, as well as attending meetings with key administrators.